 Contact program director Lori Hogue at 928.302.5340 ext.
 3540.
 In addition you can contact a recruiter on the nearest campus.

 MCC is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 All MCC Medical Assistant programs currently prepare students for a national-level certification exam.
-Students in the AAS and Generalist programs take the American Medical Technologist (AMT) Registered Medical Assistant exam.
+Students in the AAS program take the American Medical Technologist (AMT) Registered Medical Assistant exam.
 Students in the Insurance Billing and Coding certificate program take the AAPC’s CPC exam; and those seeking the Phlebotomy Certificate take the AMT’s Registered Phlebotomy Technician exam.
 The process has begun for accreditation of MCC's Medical Assistant program.

 Yes, classes may be repeated in order to improve your final grade.

 You must complete assessment testing to determine your readiness for college coursework in math, reading and writing.
 There are minimal course prerequisites.
 Students will need computer access, drug screening and background checks, Hepatitis B and MMR vaccination, proof of immunity for Varicella (Chicken Pox) and a Tuberculosis skin test within the last six months by the last portion of the program.
 Students will also maintain an American Heart Association Health Care Provider CPR certification while in the program.